I BELIEVE ART IS UTTERLY IMPORTANT.

-I like working with a range of metals and techniques to create different visions.
+I like working with a range of metals and techniques and am always learning.
 I gravitate towards texture and line to create drama- and always prefer simple and straightforward pieces.
 I work slowly and in small batches allowing space for attention and care.
-I love brass as much as sterling silver and have worked to create collections that are more economically approachable.
-It is important to me that art and fashion be accessible.
+All my jewelry starts with a sheet of metal that I saw, shape, file, solder, smith, hammer and form into its finished shape.
+I design as I go and often the final piece isn't quite what I had planned but instead developed naturally through the process.
 Behind it all is an inspiration to bring joy and beauty through simple, handmade work.

 In 2021 my husband died unexpectedly.
-My entire world was blown apart and my journey through grief and trauma was dark and confusing.
+My entire world was blown apart and my journey through grief and trauma changed my life.
 Making jewelry was a tether that kept me grounded.
 This business morphed from an exciting new venture with my art to a lifeline and connection to what my future could be.

 It's an honor to share all of this with you.
 Thank you for being here.